github/balanced-employee-ip-agreement/README.md

 # Balanced Employee IP Agreement (BEIPA)

 [BEIPA](Balanced_Employee_IP_Agreement.md) takes a balanced approach to assigning control of intellectual property (IP) created by an employee.
 The employee maintains control unless they created the IP in their employee capacity and the IP relates to an existing or prospective company product or service, or was developed for use by the company, or was developed or promoted with existing company IP or with the company's endorsement.
 A company using BEIPA doesn't try to claim control of an employee's free time knowledge production, nor does it try to extend company control past the period of employment.
-Think of BEIPA as a commitment to employee autonomy and "work/life balance" – for the mind.
+Think of BEIPA as a commitment to employee autonomy and "work-life balance" – for the mind.

 BEIPA was started as a reusable version of GitHub's employee IP agreement.
 Your company can use BEIPA too, and modify it as needed.
 If you'd like to help improve BEIPA for everyone, file an issue or make a pull request.
 While aiming to maintain the same "balanced" policy, we're keen to see feedback and suggestions for improving BEIPA and associated documentation.
 Please read our [contributing guidelines and instructions](CONTRIBUTING.md).